kfgodel/executable-java-container/README.md

 # executable-java-container

-Simple binary executable container for java applications.
-Allowing to run them as standard applications or services in many platforms.
+Simple binary executable **container for java applications**.
+Allows you to run your java code as a service or a console program in **windows, linux, mac, etc**.

 ### Disclaimer
 This project is a mavenized bundle of a simple configuration of the great and powerful Tanuki's wrapper (community edition).